 Thank you to Lenka Cathersides for the following research.

-Arthur James Curl was born on the 18th of February 1897 in Dorking, Surrey to labourer and gardener Walter and Emily Hilton.
-He was baptised on the 18th of April 1897 at St Martin’s Church, Dorking.
-The family lived in North Street, Dorking.
+Arthur James Curl was born on 18th February 1897 in Dorking, Surrey to labourer and gardener Walter and Emily Hilton.
+He was baptised on 18th April 1897 at St Martin’s Church, Dorking.
+The family lived in North Street.

 Arthur had five known siblings: Emily C born about 1889; Walter William born at 1893; Herbert R. born about 1901 and Edith Dorothy born about 1903, all in Dorking.
 Then, Margaret born about 1891 in Brockham.

-On the 29th of May 1899, Arthur was admitted into St Martin’s Church of England School, Dorking for infants.
+On 29th May 1899, Arthur was admitted into St Martin’s Church of England School, Dorking for infants.
 At the time of his admission the family lived in North Street, Dorking.
-He was transferred on the 30th of March 1904.
+He left on 30th March 1904.

 At the time of the 1901 Census, the family lived at 20 North Street.
 Walter was working as a gardener and Emily was at home.
 The household further comprised of their children: Emily, Margaret, Walter, Arthur and Herbert, plus a boarder, general labourer, George James.

-On the 11 of April 1904, Arthur was admitted into St Martin’s Church of England School, Dorking for Boys.
+On 11th April 1904, Arthur was admitted into St Martin’s Church of England School for Boys.
 At the time of his admission the family lived in North Street.
-He left the school on the 2nd of August 1905.
+He left the school on 2nd August 1905.